BertHav/Omgevingsmonitor_Software/README.md

 - The system must be reset twice to reach optimal energy saving mode.
 - If the user button is pressed to change the LED mode, it may take up to 30 seconds for the system to enter standby mode when a sen5x is attached.
 This is not really an issue because the system is waiting for a particle measurement.
 - USBLOGGING works only with the Debug build.
+- If 3 blue flashing LEDs the barometric sensor has an error on de I2C bus.
+Reason unknown.

 ## License <a name="License"></a>
 Parts are licensed under GNU GENERAL PUBLIC LICENSE Version 3 and GNU AFFERO GENERAL PUBLIC LICENSE Version 3AGPL-3.0